Projection Design is...

 I approach a design as a combination of the creation of artwork and its delivery or display.
 Essential to the success of the design is to understand and specify the tools that will be used.
 A visible, bright, crisp image may necessitate a multitude of computers, projectors and control equipment.
 I like to be the person that chooses these components because they directly affect the resulting projections.
 As a projection designer, I need to know how to choose the tools that help me realize my and the creative team's vision.
 The process of designing the system that delivers the imagery with the use of modern display technologies is only a successor of the older slide projection process, which is one reason why I still call it "projection design."

 Not all "video designers" necessarily have a theatre background, but often come from other fields such as film making, post production or graphic design.
 In those fields, only the content or the imagery is produced as part of the job.
 It is also a new field of work and standards are set only by the people who practice the profession.
 To highlight the fact that there is another important creative component necessary to the successful realization of a video design, I have in the past additionally used the credit "projection design."
-However, with the United Scenic Artist's Union Local 829'sembrace of "projection design" as its youngest membership category in 2007, I have started to drop the video design credit again from the UK to the USA and nobody uses "video design" as credit here.
-I have also noticed since moving that as I have watched my profession mature, the one credit that has sustained time has been "projection designer."
+However, with the United Scenic Artist's Union Local 829'sembrace of "projection design" as its youngest membership category in 2007, I have started to drop the video design credit again.
+I discovered that some oil my colleagues in the US credit themselves as "video designers" when they employ a significant amount of live video stream integration as part of their design.
+I view this as a technique or tool to be employed as needed by a given design or production.

 A brief historical note: